questdb/questdb.io/blog/2020-10-20-authentication-for-influx-line-protocol.md

 3. The client responds with the [base64](https://en.wikipedia.org/wiki/Base64) encoded signature of the nonce.
 4. If authentication fails the server will disconnect, if not then the client can revert to sending standard line protocol data points.

 We developed this form of authentication in response to users who have QuestDB deployments where a simple form of authentication is required without the overheads of full encryption.
+This seems to meet users needs and so far feedback has been good.